postmanlabs/labs-docs/_posts/02_pro/03_integrations/2017-05-04-intro_integrations.md

 ### Postman Pro integrations

-Postman Pro users currently have access to over a dozen of the most requested 3rd party integrations on the [Postman Integrations directory](https://app.getpostman.com/dashboard/integrations), with more being released every month.
+Postman Pro users can currently access over a dozen of the most requested 3rd party integrations in the [Postman Integrations directory](https://app.getpostman.com/dashboard/integrations), with more being released every month.

 You can access Postman Pro integrations in the [Dashboard.](https://the.postman.co/dashboard?){:target="_blank"} Click [Integrations](https://app.getpostman.com/dashboard/integrations){:target="_blank"}.